laplamgor/kantai3d/README.md

 Please use it at your own risk.

 This mod alone, does not include any data from the origin game.
 All depth maps used are also 100% hand-drawn.

-If you think it has infringed your right, please contact me at laplamgor@gmail.com
+if you have any questions or queries, please contact me at laplamgor@gmail.com